Creighton vs. San Diego State Predictions & Picks - NCAA Tournament Elite Eight

 - Pick OU:

-Creighton is 15-15-0 against the spread, while San Diego State's ATS record this season is 18-15-0.
-In terms of going over the point total, games involving the Bluejays are 13-17-0 and the Aztecs are 13-20-0.
-The two teams score an average of 148.9 points per game, 16.4 more points than this matchup's total.
-Creighton has a 6-4 record against the spread while going 6-4 overall in the past 10 games.
-San Diego State has gone 7-3 against the spread and 9-1 overall in its last 10 games.
+Creighton's record against the spread this season is 15-15-0, while San Diego State's is 18-15-0.
+The Bluejays are 13-17-0 and the Aztecs are 13-20-0 in terms of going over the point total.
+The two teams score 148.9 points per game, 15.4 more points than this matchup's total.
+Over the past 10 contests, Creighton has a 6-4 record against the spread while going 6-4 overall.
+San Diego State has gone 7-3 against the spread and 9-1 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.